 Keeping Tar Sands out of New England

 Partnering with local and national groups to keep shipments of tar sands oil from flowing through the Portland-Montreal pipeline.

-Since its inception, the Clinic has been devoted to protecting endangered species, biodiversity, healthy ecosystems, and the natural beauty of wild places for their own sake and for benefit of current and future generations.
-These irreplaceable resources face a wide array of human-induced threats, including climate change, industrial activities, oil and gas production, dams, and government programs that encourage rapid development without adequate attention to environmental consequences.
+Since its inception, the Clinic has been devoted to protecting endangered species, biodiversity, healthy ecosystems, and the natural beauty of wild places for their own sake and for the benefit of current and future generations.
+These irreplaceable resources face a wide array of human-induced threats, including climate change, industrial activities, and government programs that encourage rapid development without adequate attention to environmental consequences.
 A few examples of the Clinic's work:

 Protecting Puerto Rico's Rich Ecosystems from Proposed Via Verde Pipeline

 Fighting to protect over 300 acres of wetlands, numerous streams and surface waters, protected natural reserves, unique limestone karst formations, ancient archaeological sites, and more than 40 federally listed endangered species.